Working in tandem with governments, NGOs and IGOs to improve lives and nature

 The role of the private sector and public private partnerships will be pivotal to counter this.
 We aim to lead by example – bringing small holders into the fold, pioneering solutions for deployment of renewables and transitioning to a low-carbon electricity system.

-To continue this important work, we tirelessly champion Climate Smart Agriculture (CSA), sustainable ideologies and community initiatives at every opportunity; from consultations with the African Development Bank, the Africa Carbon Forum, local governments, universities, alongside collaborations with Cheetha Development and other Development Finance Institutions.
+To continue this important work, we tirelessly champion Climate Smart Agriculture (CSA), sustainable ideologies and community initiatives at every opportunity; from consultations with the African Development Bank, the Africa Carbon Forum, local governments, universities and other Development Finance Institutions.

 Obtala is committed to being a responsible organisation, with sustainability and positive social impact as the pillars supporting our business strategy.
 Working in partnership and building trust with the community are essential for a mutually beneficial relationship.